darkshade9/aq2-tng/action/scenes/ETV.md

 #### Defending team:
 * Killing the enemy leader
     * 1 Team point
-    * 10 points for the player who killed the Leader
+    * 10 points to the killer
     * 1 point for every member of the defending team
 * Killing escorting team members
     * 1 point each
+* Killing crew members within an area near the Leader (harassing defenders/bodyguards)
+    * 1 point

 #### Escorting team:
-* Team Leader touches the target_area
+* Team Leader touches the `TARGET_AREA`
     * 1 Team point
     * 10 points for the Leader
     * 1 point for every member of the escorting team